ikolokotronis/Web-Store-App/README.md

 ## About The Project

 This is my bootcamp graduation project.
-Register and buy music equipment with fake money or personalize the app to create your own store using your ideas.
+Register and buy products with fake money or personalize the app with your ideas and create your own theme.

 <b>Want to set up your own store?</b> Go to <a href="#own-store-setup">this</a> section